alinex/node-report/README.md

 The key features are:

 - easy writing using API, markdown or AsciiDoc
-- feature rich markdown implementation based on commonmark
+- feature rich markdown implementation
 - export as text, console, HTML (also optimized for email), PDF, PNG and more
 - convert text to visual representation like qr, chart or UML
 - optimized interactive elements in HTML output
-- configurable/theme able output
+- configurable/themeable output

 See example output within the different element descriptions below.